What is a datacenter?

 Green datacenter design

 Green datacenters are designed to use as little electricity, water and natural gas as possible.
 Energy conservation strategies include using natural air flow in a datacenter to recycle hot air, which is more economical than using one or more fans for forced-air cooling.
+If this is not viable then using a top installer is important.
 Datacenters are located near sources of inexpensive electricity, such as coal-fired power plants that use cooling towers to reject waste heat from power generation.

 The rapid growth of Internet services in recent years has helped to drive a coincident global boom in the construction of large datacenters.
 It is estimated that over $22 billion will be spent on over 100 new “green” datacenters being built in 2008 alone.
 Most of this spending is concentrated in the United States, where for example, high-tech companies such as Google, Yahoo and Facebook spend about three quarters of their IT budgets on green datacenters.